 1Getting The Best Camera

 A point-and-shoot camera may be great for taking pictures of general landscapes.
-For clicks of active scenes like a car race, though, you may have to get a more specific device.
+For shots of active scenes like a car race though, you may have to get a more specific device.
 If you’re taking speciality wildlife photos, see what upgrade you need for the best possible outcome.

-There may also be no need for a new camera if you improve your current technique.
+If you improve your current technique, there may be no need for a new camera at all.
 For instance, focus on the way you press your shutter button.
 Don’t just jam it down once you get the subject in place.
-Get it partway down, let the camera focus, and then press it down properly.
+Get it halfway down, let the camera focus, and then press it down properly.

 2Choosing The Best Backdrop